darian-heede/pi-arch-setup/README.md

 ### Set partition table and format sd card

-Insert the sd card into a linux machine and get the cards device name using `lsblk`, which should yield a similar output to the following:
+Insert the sd card into a linux machine and get the cards device name using `lsblk`, which should yield a similar output to the following

 ```bash
 $ lsblk